 What about 2021?
 We won’t have nationwide data for many months to come, however, city-by-city numbers suggest that 2021 crime rates won’t be particularly different from 2020.
 For example, crime dropped substantially from 2020 to 2021 in Boston and Pittsburgh, dropped slightly in Baltimore, increased slightly in New York City and the District of Columbia, and was mixed (violent crime slightly down, property crime a little up) in Philadelphia.
 2021 crime rates should remain substantially below 2019 levels.

 Granted, homicides have increased and so the media is talking about murder rates and nothing else.
 And let us not discount America’s horrific gun violence.
 But first, compared to what?
 Both homicide and overall crime rates are now about half of what they were 30 years ago.
 And second, only about three-tenths of one percent of violent crimes are murders.
-When violent crime goes down about 20 percent, as it did, it means that more than 1.2 million fewer individuals (and their families) were victims.
+When violent crime goes down about 20 percent, as it did, it means that more than 1.2 million fewer individuals were victims.
 People want to hear from their news media whether they, personally, are in greater or less danger of crime.
 About that, Americans are hearing almost no truthful information.

 Who is driving this “crime wave” lie?
 Mostly it’s the right wing.
 That movement is energized by fear and loathing of people of color.
 Trump spent four years blaming crime on Latino and Black Americans, on BLM and Antifa, and liberal policies in general.
 Fox News and the entire right-wing disinformation machine constantly highlight crime committed or supposedly committed by people of color.
 (See the right-wing propaganda for yourself – Google news articles about “crime wave.”)